Machine90/yu-the-great/README.md

 Unlike others distributed project, Yu is not a standalone server program, so that developers don't need to deploy it separately, just integrate it with your project.
 Yu is inspired by some great distributed systems from HBase, TiKV and etcd, is aimed to make it easily to develop scalable distributed project.

-About name, Yu the great, also known as  Da yu, hero of China in ancient times who tamed the floods and protected residents from disaster, he drained and dredged the water and diverted the flood into the sea...
+About project name, "Yu the great", also known as  Da yu, hero of China in ancient times who tamed the floods and protected residents from disaster, he drained and dredged the water and diverted the flood into the sea...
 We hope this project can help others to tame the network data flow same as Yu who tamed the floods.

+The logo is designed by my wife Kelly, thanks a lot!

 ## Quick Start